2.1 Maximizing Profit and Decisions

-But even special orders with a set price can get complicated by two common costs.
+But even special orders with a set price can get complicated by two types of costs.

 - The cost of special one-time inputs required for the special order.
-These can include a special piece of equipment or a special license or a special contractor.
+These might be, for example, the cost of a special piece of equipment, a special license, or a special contractor.

 - The cost of limited capacity.
 Remember that special orders usually arrive after capacity has been planned and committed.
-Accepting a special order often means kicking out regular-paying customers to make room for the special order.
+Accepting a special order often means not selling to regular-paying customers so as to make room for the special order.
 Lost money from those regular-paying customers is a cost of accepting the special order.
 (This cost is an opportunity cost.
 See Section 2.5.1).

 I discuss how to calculate the cost of limited capacity in Chapter 3.
 That’s because I need to talk about variable costs, fixed costs, and contribution margin (which are introduced in Chapter 3) before I talk about calculating the cost of limited capacity.

-I imagine that you are already very familiar with those terms: variable costs, fixed costs, and contribution margin.
-But I’ve intentionally delayed introducing them because I want to ground them in the theoretical framework set up in Chapters 1 and 2: firms make decisions to maximize profit.
-These three simple concepts in cost accounting have a lot of theoretical depth to them.
-I think you’ll learn something new in Chapter 3 even if these terms are old hat to you.
+I imagine that you are already very familiar with those three terms: variable costs, fixed costs, and contribution margin.
+But I’ve intentionally delayed introducing them because I want to ground them in the theoretical framework set up in Chapters 1 and 2: firms making decisions to maximize profit.
+These three seemingly simple terms in cost accounting have a lot of theoretical depth to them.
+I think you might learn something new in Chapter 3 even if these terms are old hat to you.

-In Chapter 3, I also discuss special orders in which a customer is open for negotiating on the discounted price.
-Managers should know the ceiling and floor for special order prices before entering into such negotiations.
-I discuss price floor calculations.
+In Chapter 3, I also discuss special orders in which a customer is negotiating the discounted price.
+Managers should know the ceiling and floor for special order prices before entering into those negotiations.
+I discuss price ceiling and floor calculations.

 2.3.5 Overview of Traditional Decisions (Example Firm)

-Third and fourth are decisions related to the firm’s financial training product.
+The third and fourth decisions are related to the firm’s financial training product.
 The firm currently licenses training materials from a local provider but is looking at the cost of bringing this in-house.
 This is a make-or-buy decision.
-Part of this decisions is the possibility of then licensing some of these training materials to an external market.
-This is a sell-or-process-further decision.
+But, going along with this decision is the possibility that the firm could then license some of its own training materials to an external market.
+This latter possibility involves a sell-or-process-further decision.